youversion/hackathon/README.md

 * What state are the SDKs in?
     > The Swift SDK is in a decent state for usage.
 We haven't spent the same time with the Flutter SDK.
 There is also a Javascript SDK available for usage.
 * What is a LAT?
     > It is a "Limited Access Token".
 It takes your YouVersion OAuth token and limits the resources it can access.
 It's essentially the same concept as OAuth scopes.
 Just a custom implementation rolled a little different.
-For calls that need user authentication you can add the LAT to the `X-App-Id` header to the API request.
+For calls that need user authentication you can add the LAT to the `X-App-Id` header to the API request and remember to use your staging username & password for testing.
 * What is a "language range"?
     > In our newest API standards, we are attempting to encapsulate more industry standards in a way that will allow us to scale to every language in the world!
 Our architecture team has written up [some excellent documentation](https://www.notion.so/yvproduct/Locales-Language-Tags-3e9cd9017f44421e865506e8252f8126?source=copy_link) for us.
 But if you don't want to read and learn all that right now the TL;DR is that you can just send the old language tags you are used to sending in the `language_ranges` query parameter.
+* Why are the APIs versioned weird?
+    > Well, we try to follow the Google API Design Gudie as closely as possible.
+Over the years it has changed and we've also changed to more closely align with the documented standards.
+As part of Platform we decided to align stricly with the design guide's way of versioning.
+Why not v5 then you ask?
+Well, we may still end up at v5 which is a disucssion being had with staff level API engineers.